richardhj/contao-theme-framework/README.md

 Renaming the theme folder will create a new Contao theme in the database internally.
 You'll need to re-assign the layouts to the pages.

+### Use twig templates

+You can Twig or PHP templates by your preference.
+As already mentioned, your templates belong to the `templates` folder.

+For Twig templates, suffix your file with `.html.twig`, i.e., `fe_page.html.twig`.
+For PHP templates, use the default naming, i.e., `fe_page.html5`.

+For Twig templates, the bundle internally makes use of namespaced twig paths, so that `fe_page.html.twig` templates from different themes do not conflict.

 ### Use Webpack Encore to compile your theme assets

 The skeleton theme comes with a pre-defined `webpack.config.js` file.
 The configuration will automatically process your